limentum/limentum.github.io/_vestige/interlude-the-party.md

 Alex is immediately behind me, and I put all of my strength into accelerating towards the finish line.
 I’d be fucked if I broke the controller, cause I can’t really afford the fifty dollars to buy a new one, but winning this race is more important to me at the moment.
 The finish line is only about five-hundred metres away, and Alex is slowly beginning to pass.

 All I can do at this point is push the gas as much as I can, and pray that I can cross the finish line before he can get back into first place.
-The finish line gets closer and closer, and it seems like it’s gonna be too close for me to accurately tell the winner.
+The finish line gets closer and closer, it seems it’s gonna be too close for me to accurately tell the winner.

 I can feel my heart pounding in my chest from how stressful this fucking game has been, and now, we’re about to find out whose efforts paid off.
 As each car makes its way over the finish line, each of our dedicated sections of the screen turns to slow motion.
 When it’s finally over, the text fades in on each screen, revealing our place...